 Race numbers (including timing chip) will be available for collection from 8am on the day of the race from our friendly registration team at race HQ inside the Glebe Football Club pavilion.

 13.1 miles (21.1 kilometres)

-There will be a cut-off of three hours and fifteen minutes to avoid our volunteer marshalls being subjected to a prolonged period outdoors.
+There will be a cut-off of three hours and fifteen minutes to avoid our lovely volunteer marshalls being subjected to a prolonged period outdoors.

 Owing to the terrain, the Chislehurst Half Marathon course is unsuitable for wheelchair entrants.
 Should blind runners wish to enter they would need to be led by an experienced half marathon runner owing to the length and difficulty of the course, especially the numerous tree roots along the woodland sections.

-Should you need to withdraw from the Chislehurst Half Marathon due to injury or illness, we will allow your entry to be deferred to the following year.
-Application for deferral is subject to an administration fee of £10 and should be made no later than midnight on the Saturday before the race.
+Should you need to withdraw from the Chislehurst Half Marathon due to injury or illness, we will allow your entry to be deferred to the following year, no later than midnight on the Friday before the race.

 Due to many of our costs being incurred up front, a refund would not be possible in the unfortunate event of cancellation.
 In the event that the Chislehurst Half Marathon is cancelled or postponed we would offer free or discounted entry to a future race with the option to transfer or defer entry.
 The offer available would need to take into account costs incurred in organising the race and any additional costs required to organise a subsequent race.

-The organisers reserve the right to cancel the Chislehurst Half Marathon if severe weather or any other circumstances make conditions too dangerous for runners.
+The organisers reserve the right to cancel the Chislehurst Half Marathon if severe weather or any other circumstances make conditions too dangerous for runners to take part safely.

 Personal data usage